half-pipe/half-pipe/README.md

 This initial release assumes you have been using [Grunt.js](http://www.gruntjs.com) in non-Rails apps and would like to start using it in Rails as well.
 It uses [Bower](http://bower.io) for dependency management, [RequireJS](http://www.requirejs.org) for Javascript modules and Sass for CSS.
 If you use alternatives to these tools, we'd love to [hear from you][issue].

-## Alpha Version
+## Beta Version

-**NOTE** This README refers to the alpha version of Half Pipe.
-I highly recommend using the alpha and following this README, but if you are on the 0.2 version please see [the previous README](https://github.com/d-i/half-pipe/blob/4a68659f215f939f7da9d3e5e8756c7f31a86177/README.md).
+**NOTE** This README refers to the beta version of Half Pipe.
+I highly recommend using the beta and following this README, but if you are on the 0.2 version please see [the previous README](https://github.com/d-i/half-pipe/blob/4a68659f215f939f7da9d3e5e8756c7f31a86177/README.md).

 ## We Want Feedback